 Our Key Elements

+Why Education?
 Education is the cornerstone of success.
 Children need our leadership in helping create programs that speak to their educational needs.
 It is through education that we can develop a sense of empowerment.
-In the past, the League had a booming education program that offered K-8 students the opportunity to gain a first hand experience on University and community college campuses.
+In the past, the League had a booming education program that offered K-8 students the opportunity to gain a first-hand experience on University and community college campuses.
 There was a summer enrichment program, after school tutoring, guest speakers and much more.
 We are continuing our efforts by re-launching Summer University, Project READY and other partnerships in education throughout the community and district.
 Learn More

+Why Employment?
 People need access to jobs.
 More importantly, they need the requisite skills to be competitive in today’s job market.
 The League’s prior employment program spanned the gamut from mock interviews to providing minority and women owned businesses access to city and state contracts.
 Today, we prepare men, women, and youth with barriers to employment enhance the tools necessary to be successful contributors in the workplace and society.
 Learn more